-Since I’m no real PHP developer (just pretending) I have only now started to use PHP 5.3.2, although it was released quite long ago.
-The reason to this is that I have just installed Aptana Studio 2, which comes with PHP 5.3.2, so I guess it’s time to learn it.
+Since I’m just pretending to be a PHP developer, I only just now started to use PHP 5.3.2.
+The reason for this is that I just installed Aptana Studio 2, which comes with PHP 5.3.2 installed.

 After installing Aptana Studio 2, I tried to execute a

 PHP project of mine, but it didn’t work due to changes in PHP 5.3.2.

 get_class no longer accepts string parameters, so I will have to

 change all places where I use it.
 Thank GOD for unit tests!
 I used

 in functions where a parameter could either be a string or an object.
 Instead, I

 is_string, which is a lot cleaner.

 parse_ini_file is a bit shaky now.
 It’s no longer able